 Our step-by-step instructions will make installing a VPN on your router easy.
 Once it’s set up, all devices in your home will be secured.

-Adding a VPN to your router makes it really easy to secure and protect your browsing activity on multiple devices.
-It also saves you time creating VPN connections on every device individually.
+Installing a VPN on your router makes it easy to secure your online activity on all of your devices.

 What You’ll Need

 A verified VPN account.
 If you haven’t chosen one yet, why not check out our latest recommendations.
 Make sure that the VPN service supports router installation, specifically for your router model.

 A router that supports VPN client software – preferably OpenVPN.

 A backup of your current router configuration — just in case.

 Every router model and type is different, and it isn’t possible for us to give you a guide for every model here.